qgis/QGIS-Documentation/source/user_manual/introduction/decorations.rst

 ***************

-You can add a Copyright label of your choose using the text you prefer to the map.
+|copyright_label| You can add a Copyright label of your choose using the text you prefer to the map.

 .. _figure_decorations_1: